Spend a moment in meditation...

 Lectures from the Gnostic Society

 For over twenty-five years Bryan Campbell (a professional Hollywood recording engineer) has been archiving recordings of Dr. Hoeller's weekly lectures.
-A huge selection from this collection is now available by for immediate online download and for shipping in CD albums.
+A huge selection from this collection is available by for immediate download (or for shipping on CD albums) at bcrecordings.net.
+We are now also providing video recordings of current lectures on our YouTube channel.

 Free Lectures (available at BC Recordings):Dr. Stephan Hoeller